 In terms of similarities, both quackgrass and crabgrass have thick coarse leaves.
 These usually stand out in lawns with common grasses such as Kentucky Bluegrass, Bermudagrass, and St. Augustine.

-Main difference: Crabgrass has fairly shallow roots while crabgrass has deep lying roots made up of rhizomes – underground stems that grow horizontally while the stems sprout from it.
+The main difference: Crabgrass has fairly shallow roots while quackgrass has deep-lying roots made up of rhizomes – underground stems that grow horizontally while the stems sprout from it.

 Picture Comparison: Crabgrass or Quackgrass Infographic

 Quackgrass is quite tough to get rid of being a cool-season perennial.
 It grows mostly in the cool season lawn grasses such as bluegrass, rye, and tall fescue.

 The same root season can produce different leaves year after year.
 The root system strengthens a lot during winter.
 When the conditions change and become appropriate, it starts to grow and spread rapidly all over your lawn.

 Characteristically, quackgrass thrives well in taller lawns.
 Why?
 Because if you allow it to have enough leaves, the root system develops better as opposed to when you mow your lawn a little bit lower.

 Mowing at approximately 3 inches is a great cultural way to get rid of quackgrass naturally albeit slowly.